GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) -f, --filename='skaffold.yaml': Filename or URL to the pipeline file
+  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
+      --kube-context='': Deploy to this Kubernetes context
+      --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
-      --kube-context='': Deploy to this kubernetes context -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name
+  -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+      --profile-auto-activation=true: Set to false to disable profile auto activation

 Usage:
   skaffold delete [options]